Does Your Pool Waterfall Leak?

 However, if you’re finding that either a) the pool only loses water when the features are on or b) your pool loses even more water when they are running than off, it is safe to assume you have a water feature break.

 If your pool waterfall or features are on a separate pump, there is one extra step you have to take.

 Most water features run on the same pump that runs the entire pool system.
 So you most likely won’t have to follow this step.

-If your water features are on a separate pump, you need to take off the lid to the pump that goes to your water features after you turn off the system and the valves to the features.
+If your water features are on a separate pump, you need to remove the lid to the pump that goes to your water features after you turn off the system and the valves.

 Once you have done that, then do a 24-hour bucket test and measure your water loss.

-If you do these tests, tell your leak detection expert what you’ve found, and you will be able to save time and money, and you will feel like your own leak detection expert.
+If you do these tests, tell your leak detection expert what you’ve found, and you will be able to save time and money and feel like your own leak detection expert.
 After all, nobody knows your pool better than you do!

 To winterize your equipment, the objective is simple.
 Remove all water from your equipment.
 Follow our quick video or read our simple step-by-step guide below to see how we winterize above ground pool equipment Watch our two minute video on how to winterize your pool equipment Here’s an easy step-by-step on how to winterize your…